-The EPI performs environmental inspections on public authorities, individuals who exploit the environment, and - most often - entrepreneurs 150.
+The EPI performs environmental inspections on public authorities, individuals who exploit the environment, and - most often - entrepreneurs151.
 Environmental inspections on entrepreneurs are regulated by the EPI Act and the Act on Entrepreneurs.
 Whereas the EPI Act provides for general rules on the inspections performed by the EPI, the Act on Entrepreneurs sets out the rights and obligations of those subject to inspections (entrepreneurs) and those conducting the inspections (the EPI).
 Both Acts have fundamental importance in explaining the checks performed by the EPI as part of their responsibility for the application of the EUTR in Poland.

-Environmental inspections on entrepreneurs can be either scheduled or unscheduled151.
-Scheduled inspections are carried out in accordance with yearly inspection plans of regional environmental protection inspectorates, developed and exercised after having conducted a risk analysis of potential incompliance with the law152.
-Such plans - based on a systematic assessment of threats to human life, health and the environment, in particular threats resulting from economic activities impacting the environment153 - set out the annual goals of the EPI in each voivodeship and lists entities selected for inspection in the following quarters154.
+Scheduled inspections are carried out in accordance with yearly inspection plans of regional environmental protection inspectorates, developed and exercised after having conducted a risk analysis of potential incompliance with the law153.
+Such plans - based on a systematic assessment of threats to human life, health and the environment, in particular threats resulting from economic activities impacting the environment154 - set out the annual goals of the EPI in each voivodeship and lists entities selected for inspection in the following quarters155.
 Annual work plans are not, in principle, subject to revision during the year.

-- 146 Journal of Laws 2015, item 671. - 147 Consolidated text: Journal of Laws 2020, item 995. - 148 Consolidated text: Journal of Laws 2020, item 1463. - 149 The two statutory obligations of the EPI are exercising control over compliance with the environmental law, and measurement and assessment of the environment.
+- 147 Journal of Laws 2015, item 671. - 148 Consolidated text: Journal of Laws 2020, item 995. - 149 Consolidated text: Journal of Laws 2020, item 1463. - 150 The two statutory obligations of the EPI are exercising control over compliance with the environmental law, and measurement and assessment of the environment.
 It operates within a two-tier structure of the General Environmental Protection Inspector and 16 regional environmental protection inspectors.
-While the General Environmental Protection Inspector holds mainly organisational and planning functions, regional environmental protection inspectors are assigned with the majority of the actual inspections. - 150 Entrepreneurs are defined as natural persons, legal persons or organisational units without legal personality, which were statutorily granted a legal capacity, performing an economic activity (Article 4(1) of the Act on Entrepreneurs). - 151 Article 9(1) of the EPI Act. - 152 47(1) of the Act on Entrepreneurs. - 153 9 (1a) of the EPI Act. - 154 B. Meina, J. Surawska (2017), Działalność kontrolna Inspekcji Ochrony Środowiska w zakresie przestrzegania przepisów dotyczących ochrony środowiska [in] W. Pływaczewski, A. Nowak, M. Porwisz (eds.), Przeciwdziałanie międzynarodowej przestępczości przeciwko środowisku naturalnemu z perspektywy organów ścigania, p.
+While the General Environmental Protection Inspector holds mainly organisational and planning functions, regional environmental protection inspectors are assigned with the majority of the actual inspections. - 151 Entrepreneurs are defined as natural persons, legal persons or organisational units without legal personality, which were statutorily granted a legal capacity, performing an economic activity (Article 4(1) of the Act on Entrepreneurs). - 152 Article 9(1) of the EPI Act. - 153 47(1) of the Act on Entrepreneurs. - 154 9 (1a) of the EPI Act. - 155 B. Meina, J. Surawska (2017), Działalność kontrolna Inspekcji Ochrony Środowiska w zakresie przestrzegania przepisów dotyczących ochrony środowiska [in] W. Pływaczewski, A. Nowak, M. Porwisz (eds.), Przeciwdziałanie międzynarodowej przestępczości przeciwko środowisku naturalnemu z perspektywy organów ścigania, p.
 243.

-Unscheduled inspections include inspections carried out at the request of a public authority (if the law entitles it to do so)155, and interventional inspections156.
-Interventional inspections are performed upon complaints and requests for intervention of third parties regarding environmental pollution or the risk of such pollution, serious accidents, in order to prevent the commission of a crime or offense and in regards to issuance, revision or violations of an integrated permit157.
-Additionally, the Act on Entrepreneurs allows the EPI to perform an inspection without prior risk analysis and plan when the authority gains a reasonable suspicion of any of three premises having taken place (existence of a threat to human life or health, commission of a crime or offense, or other breach of legal prohibition or obligation)158.
+Unscheduled inspections include inspections carried out at the request of a public authority (if the law entitles it to do so)156, and interventional inspections157.
+Interventional inspections are performed upon complaints and requests for intervention of third parties regarding environmental pollution or the risk of such pollution, serious accidents, in order to prevent the commission of a crime or offense and in regards to issuance, revision or violations of an integrated permit158.
+Additionally, the Act on Entrepreneurs allows the EPI to perform an inspection without prior risk analysis and plan when the authority gains a reasonable suspicion of any of three premises having taken place (existence of a threat to human life or health, commission of a crime or offense, or other breach of legal prohibition or obligation)159.